 • verify the timeframe in which the visa application must be made in order to avoid any legal issues upon the arrival in Germany;

-• prepare the documents required by the German authorities for those who want to move to Germany from South Africa;
+• prepare the documents required by the German authorities for those who want to immigrate to Germany from South Africa;

 • appoint the visa interview with the German authorities and attend the interview (the interview is held in person at the embassy or the consulate);